Assicurazioni-Generali/damage-similarity/README.md

 - visualize_activation_maps.ipynb allows to generate activation maps associated to the input images
 - LEGACY_model_agnostic_test_tfsimil_PAPER_2.1 to replicate test with tf similarity library (worst than torch_reid as evinced from our tests) LUCA [STESSA STRUTTURA PER ALTRI MODELLI E DATASET]
 - model_agnostic_test_{framework}.ipynb shows how to perform a generic test that allows to compare different framework
-- project embeddings to produce a 2d visual representation of the embedding of a given dataset LUCA
+- project embeddings to produce a 2d visual representation of the embedding of a given dataset

 ## DATASETS
 - subsample_data_raw contains data to be annotated